y2737924daohegua/corber/README.md

 ## Contributing

-PRs are very welcome.
+Pull requests are very welcome.
 You can read our style guides [here](https://github.com/isleofcode/style-guide).

-If you are unsure about your contribution idea, please feel free to open an Issue for feedback.
+If you are unsure about your contribution idea, please feel free to open an issue for feedback.

-Find an issue with our docs?
-All docs are hosted on this repo under the gh-pages branch.
+Find an issue with our documentation?
+All docs are hosted on this repo under the `gh-pages` branch.

 ## Credits